IPCA’s (Indigenous Protected and Conserved Areas)

 According the their website, MÉTIS-LED IPCAS are works in progress.
 They are building an Alberta-wide IPCA network to provide opportunities for Citizens to connect with nature, practice their culture, and conserve land for future generations.

 However, there is still much to be worked out in terms of land claims and land rights.
-Please take a look at this link on jurisdictional concerns.
-The Siksikaitsitapi Ohkin’ninaiiks (Blackfoot Confederacy Chiefs), representing the Kainai Blood Tribe, Piikani, Siksika, and Aamsskaapipikani Nations, stands firm in protecting Blackfoot Territory and the sovereignty of our Nations.
-The Chiefs are calling on the Governments of Canada and Alberta to stop supporting Métis-led initiatives taking place within our lands, the Blackfoot Treaty Territory.
+Please take a look at this link regarding concerns from Treaty 6.
+“The Siksikaitsitapi Ohkin’ninaiiks (Blackfoot Confederacy Chiefs), representing the Kainai Blood Tribe, Piikani, Siksika, and Aamsskaapipikani Nations, stands firm in protecting Blackfoot Territory and the sovereignty of our Nations.
+The Chiefs are calling on the Governments of Canada and Alberta to stop supporting Métis-led initiatives taking place within our lands, the Blackfoot Treaty Territory.”
+In solidarity, there are also concerns coming from Treaty 7 territory.
+Citing long-standing treaty rights and judicial precedents, Treaty 6 and 7 chiefs are saying such initiatives should not be supported by the Canadian or Alberta governments unless restricted to areas legally recognized as Métis.

 To be archived?
 Edmonton”s NATIONAL URBAN PARK